 As the end of semester creeps up on us, you may have noticed an increase in frazzled, anxious students rushing around campus or falling asleep in the library.
 And chances are you’re in the same stress-filled boat – albeit probably hiding it a bit better.
 Due dates lean heavily towards the end of semester, and we often let things slack off until we’re facing sleepless nights and the mother of all deadlines.

-*writes article peacefully*
+*author writes this article peacefully*

-*thinks about upcoming assignment deadlines*
+*author thinks about upcoming assignment deadlines*

-*writes article stressfully*
+*author writes this article stressfully*